AtomicXYZ/AtomicBot-discord/README.md

 4. The bot will DM you
 5. Create an ALT Epic Games account
 6. Complete the steps in the DM, and react with ✅
-7. Send a friend request to your lobby bot
+7. Send a friend request to your lobby bot on Fortnite
 8. Enjoy the features of the bot!